jachtslot/F12_API/endpoints.md

 # Endpoints of the API
 ___
-You can use this file to discover the endpoints available for the `F12_API` API.
+This file documents all the endpoints available for the `F12_API` API.

 #### Quick Navigation:
 ___